-- 1. Outline various principles and concepts of Virtual Reality and its Application.
-(K2) - 2.
-Apply appropriate method of Geometric Modeling.
-(K3) - 3.
-Analyze various VR Hardware and Software.
-(K4) - 4.
-Summarize the concepts of Augmented Reality.
-(K2) - 5.
-Discover the Augmented Reality Contents and its Applications.
-(K4)
+- 1. Adopt various principles and concepts of Virtual Reality and its Application. - 2.
+Apply appropriate method of Geometric Modeling - 3.
+Analyze various VR Hardware and Software - 4.
+Describe the concepts of Augmented Reality. - 5.
+Define Augmented Reality Contents and its Applications